thar12345/The-Simon-Game/README.md

 # The-Simon-Game
-For this project, I recreated The Simon Game using HTML/CSS, Javascript &amp; Jquery
+For this project, I recreated The Simon Game using HTML/CSS, Javascript, Jquery and DOM Manipulation